topxeq/gox/README.md

 # gox

 **Notice: from version 0.986a, Goxlang removed some script-engine support for smaller size.
 Only Qlang-engine is kept.
-And from version 0.998a, Giu is removed by default and [Sciter](https://sciter.com) is used for cross-platform GUI programming.
+And from version 0.998a, [Sciter](https://sciter.com) is recommended for cross-platform GUI programming in Gox.
 Although it requires a dynamic library file, but it's worthy.**

 Gox (or Goxlang) is a free, open-source script language or a interpreter written by Golang.
 It's based on [Qlang](https://github.com/qiniu/qlang), with some improvement.
 The syntax of Gox language is very similar to Golang.